-A new study shows that two important indicators for understanding and predicting the effects of climate variability on eastern North Pacific marine ecosystems are less reliable than they were historically.
+A 2020 study shows that two important indicators for understanding and predicting the effects of climate variability on eastern North Pacific marine ecosystems are less reliable than they were historically.
 This finding has important implications for fisheries and ecosystem management from Alaska to California.

 Until recently, oceanographers and fishery biologists summarized and understood complex and